cenkbulbull/Teammate/Contributor.md

 ## Rules

 - Adhere to code standards.
-- Write clear and concise descriptions.
+- Write clear and concise descriptions.(Use conventional commit)
 - Please open an issue for any problems or bugs.

 ## Contact